dagronf/DFSearchKit/README.md

 }
 ```

-### DFSKFileIndex
+### DFIndexFile

-A class, inheriting from DFSKIndex that allows the creation and use of an index on disk
+A class, inheriting from DFIndex that allows the creation and use of an index on disk

 #### Basic example

 ```
-if let indexer = DFSKFileIndex.create(with: file.fileURL)
+if let indexer = DFFileIndex.create(with: file.fileURL)
 {
 	indexer.add(URL(string: ("doc-url://d1.txt"))!, text: "This is my first document")) indexer.flush()